-Why Use Moisturizer?
+Why to Use a Moisturizing Cream?

-Moisturizer acts as a protective barrier for your skin, keeping it hydrated and healthy.
-While there tends to be confusion about the need for moisturizer in the first place, most experts recommend using it on a daily basis.

-In addition to maintaining good diet and managing stress, the Mayo Clinic advises using "a moisturizer that fits your skin type and makes your skin look and feel soft" for an effective skin care regimen.
+Moisturizer (face cream, body and face creams) acts as a protective barrier for your skin, keeping it hydrated and healthy.
+While there tends to be confusion about the need for moisturizer (face cream, body and face creams) in the first place, most experts recommend using it on a daily basis.
+In addition to maintaining good diet and managing stress, the Mayo Clinic advises using "a moisturizer (face cream, body and face creams) that fits your skin type and makes your skin look and feel soft" for an effective skin care regimen.